smit4k/learning_rust/README.md

 # Overview
 This repository is just a place for me to store my notes while learning Rust.
+I found that learning via the book along with implementing my newly learned concepts through projects were the most effective in terms of learning Rust!

 ## Resources
 - [Rust book](https://doc.rust-lang.org/book/)